 The main difference between an income statement and cash flow is that the cash flow report tracks the flow of cash you have on hand (or in your bank) or your solvency.

 Running a food truck can be challenging, however, pitfalls can be avoided if you keep a strict eye on your bottom line.
-Keeping track of these reports will provide you with the guidance you need to be on top of your mobile food business.
+Keeping track of these food truck accounting reports will provide you with the guidance you need to be on top of your mobile food business.